openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 #### `cwt` Proof Type

-The CWT MUST contain the following elements:
+The CWT MUST contain the following elements :
-  * in the COSE header,
+  * in the COSE header (see [@!RFC8152], Section 3.1.),
-    * `content type`: REQUIRED.
-MUST be `openid4vci-proof+cwt`, which explicitly types the proof CWT.
-    * `alg`: REQUIRED.
+    * Label 1 (alg): REQUIRED.
 A digital signature algorithm identifier such as per IANA "COSE Algorithms" registry.
 MUST NOT be an identifier for a symmetric algorithm (MAC).
+    * Label 3 (content type): REQUIRED.
+MUST be `openid4vci-proof+cwt`, which explicitly types the proof CWT.
-    * `kid`: CONDITIONAL.
+    * Label 4 (kid): CONDITIONAL.
 The key ID.
 If the Credential shall be bound to a DID, the `kid` refers to a DID URL which identifies a particular key in the DID Document that the Credential shall be bound to.
 MUST NOT be present if `jwk` or `x5c` is present.
-    * `COSE_Key`: CONDITIONAL. ???
-Is there a COSE header value for presenting a key?
-JWT header containing the key material the new Credential shall be bound to.
-MUST NOT be present if `kid` or `x5c` is present.
+    * Claim Key `cose_key`: CONDITIONAL (byte string).
+COSE key material the new Credential shall be bound to.
+MUST NOT be present if `x5chain` is present.
-    * `x5c`: CONDITIONAL. ???
-Is there a COSE header value for presenting a cert?
-JWT header containing a certificate or certificate chain corresponding to the key used to sign the JWT.
-This element may be used to convey a key attestation.
-In such a case, the actual key certificate will contain attributes related to the key properties.
-MUST NOT be present if `kid` or `jwk` is present.
+    * Claim Key `x5chain`: CONDITIONAL (byte string).
+A certificate or certificate chain corresponding to the key used to sign the CWT.
-  * in the content of the message,
+  * in the content of the message (see [@!RFC8392], Section 4),
-    * `aud`: REQUIRED (text string).
+    * Claim Key 3 (aud): REQUIRED (text string).
 The value of this claim MUST be the Credential Issuer URL of credential issuer.
-    * `iat`: REQUIRED (integer or floating-point number).
+    * Claim Key 6 (iat): REQUIRED (integer or floating-point number).
 The value of this claim MUST be the time at which the proof was issued using the syntax defined in [@!RFC7519].
-    * `nonce`: REQUIRED (text string). ???
-RFC8392 does not define a nonce claim.
-How do we cope with this?
+    * Claim Key `nonce`: REQUIRED (text string).
 The value type of this claim MUST be a string, where the value is a `c_nonce` provided by the credential issuer.

 ## Credential Response {#credential-response}